 - Continue down 475 to waterfall hikes to Cove Creek Falls or Daniel Ridge Falls.
 There are many waterfalls in this area, so you could hike to several in the same day.

-- If you continue to Log Hollow Falls, continue on 475B to US 276.
+- If you want to continue to Log Hollow Falls, continue on 475B to US 276.
 Turn right to see Sliding Rock, Moore Cove Falls and Looking Glass Falls.
 Turn left for Cradle of Forestry, Pink Beds hike and the Blue Ridge Parkway.